 Leveraging big data for supply chain resilience

-Professor Jennifer Blackhurst, MBA business analytics faculty director, and her colleague Assistant Professor Kang Zhao are examining how the structure of supply chains impacts a company’s resilience amid disruptive events.
+Professor Jennifer Blackhurst and her colleague Assistant Professor Kang Zhao are examining how the structure of supply chains impacts a company’s resilience amid disruptive events.

 “You want really tight partnerships and strong connections with your suppliers, but there's a balancing act,” says Blackhurst, who managed lean manufacturing and process improvement projects as an industrial engineer with Rockwell Collins prior to teaching.
 “If you’re too tightly connected and have no flexibility to react in the face of something bad happening, you could be too fragile.”